dynamsoft-docs/label-recognition-docs/introduction/index.md

 ## Key Features

 ### Reference Region
 The `Reference Region` is an important feature of DLR.
-It can greatly reduce the difficulty specifying ROI of label recognition for users.
+It can greatly reduce the difficulty of specifying ROI for users.
 Generally, a label is not fixed in a certain position, but may be located in or around some characteristic areas.
 The reference region may utilize the features such as foreground and background colors, straight lines, textures, or barcodes around the label.

 A reference region could be:
 - A predefined region with absolute or relative coordinates known in advance.